At the First Steps event in May 2017, Bishop Michael launched four Mission Projects.

 Walsall Heathlands Mission

 Blakenall Heath is in an area with the highest poverty and crime rates in Walsall borough.
-This project is a unique partnership between the local parish, Diocese and Latimer Minster - a missional Anglican church operating outside the parish system.
-The idea is to move the parish, which has struggled to recruit a Team Vicar, onto a 'mission footing' and enable growth.
+The idea of this project is to move the parish, which has struggled to recruit a Team Vicar, onto a 'mission footing' and enable growth.
 'Sanctuary, Refectory, Road' is a guiding theme - calling people to worship and prayer; community and eating together; and openness and engagement with the wider community.

 Chaplaincy At Work